Italian literature: Arcadia

-The belief arose that it would be necessary to change the form in order to restore literature and so, in 1690, the Academy of Arcadia was instituted.
-Its founders were Giovan Maria Crescimbeni and Gian Vincenzo Gravina.
+Marino's work, with its sensual metaphorical language and its non-epic structure and morality, stirred up a debate over the rival claims of classical purity and sobriety on the one hand and the excesses of marinism on the other.
+The debate went on until it was finally decided in favour of the classical by the Accademia dell'Arcadia, whose view of the matter prevailed in Italian criticism well into the 20th century.
+The Accademia dell'Arcadia was founded by Giovanni Mario Crescimbeni and Gian Vincenzo Gravina in 1690.
 The Arcadia was so called because its chief aim was to imitate the simplicity of the ancient shepherds who were supposed to have lived in Arcadia in the golden age.
-As the Secentisti erred by an overweening desire for novelty, so the Arcadians proposed to return to the fields of truth, always singing of subjects of pastoral simplicity.
-This was merely the substitution of a new artifice for the old one; and they fell from bombast into effeminacy, from the hyperbolical into the petty, from the turgid into the over-refined.
-The poems of the Arcadians fill many volumes, and are made up of sonnets, madrigals, canzonette and blank verse.
+The poems of the Arcadians are made up of sonnets, madrigals, canzonette and blank verse.
 The one who most distinguished himself among the sonneteers was Felice Zappi.
 Among the authors of songs, Paolo Rolli was illustrious.
-Innocenzo Frugoni was more famous than all the others, a man of fruitful imagination but of shallow intellect.
-The members of the Arcadia was almost exclusively men, but at least one woman, Maria Antonia Scalera Stellini, managed to be elected on poetical merits.
+Carlo Innocenzo Frugoni was the best known.
+The members of the Arcadia were almost exclusively men, but at least one woman, Maria Antonia Scalera Stellini, was elected on poetical merits.
+Vincenzo da Filicaja had a lyric talent, particularly in the songs about Vienna besieged by the Turks.